shoelace-style/shoelace/docs/home.md

 ## Web Components

+**TL;DR** – we finally have a way to create our very own HTML elements and use them in any framework we want!

-Thanks to the popularity of frameworks such as React, Vue, and Angular, component-driven development is a way of life for front-end developers these days.
-Let's face it — components are awesome, and they make a lot of sense in terms of design, development, and testing.
+Thanks to the popularity of frameworks such as React, Vue, and Angular, component-driven development is a way of life for front-end developers.
+Components are awesome, and they make a lot of sense in terms of design, development, and testing.

-Unfortunately, framework-specific components fail us in a number of ways:
+Unfortunately, *framework-specific* components fail us in a number of ways:

-- You can only use them in the framework they're designed for. 🔒
+- 🔒 You can only use them in the framework they're designed for
-- Their lifespan is limited to that of the framework's. ⏳
+- ⏳ Their lifespan is limited to that of the framework's
-- New versions can lead to breaking changes, requiring substantial effort to update your components. 😭
+- 😭 New versions of the framework can lead to breaking changes, requiring substantial effort to update components

 Web Components solve these problems.
-They're [supported by all modern browsers](https://caniuse.com/#feat=custom-elementsv1), they're framework-agnostic, and because they're [part of the standard](https://www.webcomponents.org/specs), we can be confident that the respective APIs will be supported for many years to come.
+They're [supported by all modern browsers](https://caniuse.com/#feat=custom-elementsv1), they're framework-agnostic, and they're [part of the standard](https://www.webcomponents.org/specs), so we know they'll be supported by browsers for many years to come.

-If you're not yet familiar with Web Components, [MDN describes them](https://developer.mozilla.org/en-US/docs/Web/Web_Components) as:

-> A suite of different technologies allowing you to create reusable custom elements — with their functionality encapsulated away from the rest of your code — and utilize them in your web apps.

-In other words, we finally have a way to create our very own HTML elements and use them in any framework we want!

 ## Browser Support